twardoch/multinpainter-py/README.md

 Multinpainter is a Python library and a CLI tool that can iteratively outpaint an input image using OpenAI’s API.

-You can specify an input image, the size of the output image, and a prompt.
+You can specify an input image, the size of the output image, and optionally a prompt.
 Multinpainter will then iteratively call the OpenAI API to outpaint the image step-by-step until the entire output image is filled with content.

 You need an [OpenAI API key](https://platform.openai.com/account/api-keys).
 The tool performs a call to the GPT 3.5 API and then multiple calls to the Dall-E 2 API.

+If you don’t provide a prompt, Multinpainter will try to generate a prompt using the [`Salesforce/blip2-opt-2.7b`](https://huggingface.co/Salesforce/blip2-opt-2.7b) model on Huggingface.
+For that, you also need a [Huggingface access token](https://huggingface.co/settings/tokens).

 ## Installation